levinit/i3wm-config/README-en.md

 > exec --no-startup-id xrandr --output eDP1 --primary

-eDP1 is the display device's name , you can use `xrandr`  to get your display device's name .
+eDP1 is the display device's name , you can use `xrandr | grep connected`  to get your display device's name .

  this is my display device info: